KobbyBawuah/MDSubmission/README.md

 Added another Mass(Kobby Particle)

-Added a cool feature (Added muliple streams, Used Block instead of BlockSt)
+Added a cool feature (Added muliple streams, Used Block instead of BlockSt in Init Circ)